banjo/chess-helper/README.md

 * Show how many pieces that covers a possible move (including on opponent pieces).
 * Show if a capture is safe or not.
 * Show all own pieces that is under threat.
+* Show all possible captures that won't sacrifice a piece

 ## Usage